-The guide also includes some JavaScript examples for implementing Headless Identity with a single-page app.
+The guide also includes some JavaScript examples for implementing Headless Identity with a

 To use this guide, you must have a Salesforce admin account.
 We recommend completing these steps in a non-production environment, such as a sandbox or developer org, before you customize and deploy your own solution into production.